-Kalypso LP (“Kalypso”) believes that privacy is important with regard to the use of the Internet.
-This statement sets forth Kalypso’s Privacy Statement for kalypso.com and describes the practices that Kalypso, a Rockwell Automation company, will follow with respect to the privacy of users of this site.
-Kalypso LP is a Rockwell Automation company.
+Kalypso believes that privacy is important with regard to the use of the Internet.
+Kalypso is a Rockwell Automation Business.
+This statement sets forth Kalypso’s Privacy Statement for kalypso.com and describes the practices that Kalypso, a Rockwell Automation Business, will follow with respect to the privacy of users of this site.

 Privacy and Cookies Policy